 Fruit mustard is the perfect condiment.
-Hot and sweet, it is delicious dolloped on top of a piece cheese or in a burger.
-And it’s a unique and flavourful base for salad dressing.
+Hot and sweet.
+It is delicious dolloped on top of a piece of cheese or in a burger.
+It’s a unique and flavourful base for salad dressing.
 Though fruit mustard seems posh, it is actually very simple to make at home.